Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_TS_ModuleHostFragment_OnViewCreated** - Indicates the completion of the view creation process for the ModuleHostFragment.

-- **Data_TS_ModuleLauncher_ComposeEnd** - These fields bracket the composition phase of the module launcher, which prepares the UI and logic for launching a specific Office module.
+- **Data_TS_ModuleLauncher_ComposeEnd** - This field brackets the composition phase of the module launcher, which prepares the UI and logic for launching a specific Office module.

-- **Data_TS_ModuleLauncher_ComposeStart** - These fields bracket the composition phase of the module launcher, which prepares the UI and logic for launching a specific Office module.
+- **Data_TS_ModuleLauncher_ComposeStart** - This field brackets the composition phase of the module launcher, which prepares the UI and logic for launching a specific Office module.

-- **Data_TS_ModuleLauncher_FragmentEnd** - These fields bracket the lifecycle of launching a module-specific fragment (for example, Word, Excel, Copilot) within OfficeMobile.
+- **Data_TS_ModuleLauncher_FragmentEnd** - This field brackets the lifecycle of launching a module-specific fragment (for example, Word, Excel, Copilot) within OfficeMobile.

-- **Data_TS_ModuleLauncher_FragmentStart** - These fields bracket the lifecycle of launching a module-specific fragment (for example, Word, Excel, Copilot) within OfficeMobile.
+- **Data_TS_ModuleLauncher_FragmentStart** - This field brackets the lifecycle of launching a module-specific fragment (for example, Word, Excel, Copilot) within OfficeMobile.

-- **Data_TS_ModuleObjectsEnd** - These fields bracket the initialization of module-specific objects (for example, Word, Excel, PowerPoint, Copilot) during the OfficeMobile boot sequence.
+- **Data_TS_ModuleObjectsEnd** - This field brackets the initialization of module-specific objects (for example, Word, Excel, PowerPoint, Copilot) during the OfficeMobile boot sequence.

-- **Data_TS_ModuleObjectsStart** - These fields bracket the initialization of module-specific objects (for example, Word, Excel, PowerPoint, Copilot) during the OfficeMobile boot sequence.
+- **Data_TS_ModuleObjectsStart** - This field brackets the initialization of module-specific objects (for example, Word, Excel, PowerPoint, Copilot) during the OfficeMobile boot sequence.

 - **Data_TS_OnActivityPreCreateEnd** - These timestamps mark the beginning and end of the pre-creation phase of the main Office activity.